rsilvestre/500pxDownloader/README.md

 2. You just have to drag and drop my code source in your extension panel

 3. now you can go on 500px and download image in full size by clicking on the button Download on the top of the picture.

+you have 3 scripts

+- 500px_downloader_from_details.js : That help you to download the picture in detail screen
+- 500px_downloader_from_gallery.js : That help you to download the picture one by one from the gallery
+- 500px_downloader_all_from_gallery.js : that help you to download all de picture from a gallery